 Causes of Skin Cancer: Genetic Mutations

 The US Department of Health and Human Services lists ultraviolet (UV) radiation as a carcinogen or cancer-causing substance.1 Sunlight and indoor tanning beds produce UV light.
 UV rays can damage the DNA in skin cells.
-Harmful DNA changes, called genetic mutations, can lead to uncontrolled cell growth.
+Harmful DNA changes, called genetic mutations, can lead to skin cancer and uncontrolled cell growth.

 Why is it important to understand genetic mutations in skin cancer?

 It is helpful to know about genetic mutations in order to understand how certain medications work.
 Some of the newer medications for skin cancer are called targeted therapies.
 These medications interfere with molecular “targets” that have a role in cancer cell growth and survival.2,3 Cancer cells are different from normal cells.
 Targeted therapies aim at certain features that make the cancer cells different.

 There are several targeted therapies approved for skin cancer.
 In general, these drugs block or interfere with certain areas of cancer cells that cause a cancer cell to grow and divide.